w3f/polkadot-wiki/docs/learn/learn-nominator.md

 doing so, you become a nominator for the validator(s) of your choice.
 Pick your validators carefully - if they do not behave properly, they will get slashed and you will lose
 {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} as well.
-However, if they do follow the rules of the network, then you can share staking rewards that they generate.
+However, if they do follow the rules of the network, then you can share staking rewards they generate.

 While your {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} are staked by nominating a validator, they are 'locked' (bonded).
 You can receive new